ro-devz/portfolio/blog.md

 I aim to continue developing expertise in **cybersecurity analysis**, particularly in:

 * Penetration testing and threat hunting
 * Reverse engineering and malware analysis
-* Security analytics with AI integration
 * Quantum-resilient cryptography

 Certifications planned this year: **SC-100** and others as my studies progress.